Easy Actions You Can Take to Protect Democracy

 Wear Pro-Democracy Clothing

-Your 'democracy' t-shirt can be a great selling point, not only at your monthly street rally but also when you're doing your weekly shopping at the community market.
-Shop for your pro-democracy wear here.
+Your “democracy” t-shirt can be a great selling point, not only at your monthly street rally but also when you're shopping at the community market.

-Several groups, including The Center for Common Ground and Vote Forward Election Protection, support card and letter writing to get out the vote.
-Many other such efforts can also be found in the app Mobilize, with search options that let you look up “postcards” in your community.
-Many have also worked with RepresentUS and the Environmental Voter Project, which support letter-writing and phone banking.
+Several groups, including The Center for Common Ground and Vote Forward, support postcarding and letter-writing to get out the vote.
+Many other such efforts can be found in the app Mobilize, with search options that let you look up “postcards” in your community.
+Many have also worked with RepresentUS and the Environmental Voter Project, which support postcarding, letter-writing, and phone banking.

 Volunteer for Voter Registration

 The event calendar in the Mobilize app supports searches specifically for voter registration events in a particular location.
-Various voter registration drives can also be found by contacting your local League of Women Voters (LWV).
+Various voter registration drives are also available by contacting your local League of Women Voters (LWV).

 Add a Pro-Democracy Message to Your Email Footer